-Students will also complete a group project worth a total of 150 points.
-The project grade will be based on several components completed throughout the semester: project proposal (10 points), statistical analysis plan (20 points), results (20 points), poster presentation (20 points), final written report (40 points), reproducibility of analysis (20 points), peer review of final project (10 points), and active and timely participation in the project (10 points), as determined by group member feedback and the instructor's judgement.
+Students will also complete a group project.
+The project grade will be based on several components completed throughout the semester including: project proposal (10 points), statistical analysis plan (20 points), results (20 points), poster presentation (20 points), final written report (40 points), reproducibility of analysis (20 points), peer review of final project (10 points), and active and timely participation in the project (15%), as determined by group member feedback and by the instructor's judgement based on such things as your participation in the discussion of the project presentations.
 The individual components will be graded by the instructor and returned with feedback within one week of the project deadline.